CyrusOfEden/llegos/README.md

 ## Future Work

-As llm_net is still in its early stages, there are many exciting directions for future development.
+As Llegos is still in its early stages, there are many exciting directions for future development.
 Here are some areas we're particularly interested in:

-1. **Autonomous Agent Architectures**: We're interested in developers like you creating your own agent architectures with llm_net and are happy to feature your repository.
+1. **Autonomous Agent Architectures**: We're interested in developers like you creating your own agent architectures with Llegos and are happy to feature your repository.
-1. **Expanded Communication Protocols**: While llm_net currently supports simple message passing, we're interested in adding more advanced communication protocols.
+1. **Expanded Communication Protocols**: While Llegos currently supports simple message passing, we're interested in adding more advanced communication protocols.
 This might include negotiation protocols, voting mechanisms, or more complex dialogue management strategies.
-3. **Integration with Other Libraries**: llm_net is designed to be flexible and adaptable.
-We're interested in making it easy to integrate llm_net with other popular machine learning, natural language processing, and agent-based modeling libraries.
+3. **Integration with Other Libraries**: Llegos is designed to be flexible and adaptable.
+We're interested in making it easy to integrate Llegos with other popular machine learning, natural language processing, and agent-based modeling libraries.

-We're excited to see where the community takes llm_net, and we look forward to collaborating with you!
+We're excited to see where the community takes Llegos, and we look forward to collaborating with you!

 ## Contribution

-Contributions to llm_net are welcome and greatly appreciated.
+Contributions to Llegos are welcome and greatly appreciated.
 We believe that the community's collective wisdom and creativity will enable us to build a more powerful and flexible tool.
 If you're interested in contributing, here are some guidelines:

 1. **Issues**: Feel free to submit issues regarding bugs, feature requests, or other areas of concern.
 We value your feedback and will do our best to respond in a timely manner.
 2. **Code**: If you're interested in adding a feature or fixing a bug, please start by submitting an issue.
 Once we've had a chance to discuss your proposal, you can make a pull request with your changes.